-Josephines promotes itself as providing fine dining redefined When we entered this white and yellow painted house
+Josephines promotes itself as providing fine dining redefined When we entered this white and yellow painted house with its welcoming wreath on the front door

 and its huge wooden supporting beams, occupying two rooms with a bar at the far end